The procedure for creating ACS dark reference files and applying dark subtraction

-We have chosen to classify the field-enhanced pixels into two categories: warm and
+Field-enhanced pixels have been classified into two categories: warm and hot

-hot pixels.
+pixels.
 The definition of “warm” and “hot” pixel is somewhat arbitrary.
-We have chosen a limit of 0.08
+A limit of 0.08

-/pixel/seconds as a threshold above which we consider a pixel to be “hot.”
-We identify “warm” pixels as those which exceed, by about 5σ, the normal distribution of the pixels in a dark frame, up to the threshold of the hot pixels (see Figure 4.7
+/pixel/seconds was chosen as a threshold above which a pixel is considered as “hot.”
+“Warm” pixels are identified as pixel values that exceed, by about 5σ, the normal distribution of the pixels in a dark frame, up to the threshold of the hot pixels (see Figure 4.7

 ) for a typical dark rate pixel distribution—this used to be 0.02